AmoebeLabs/swiss-army-knife-card-manual/docs/tutorials/10-step-tutorial-basic-series01-part1.md

   - 10 Steps or less
 ---

-#Tutorial 1: Circle with icon, state and name
+#Basic Series \#1 Tutorial Part 1

-In this tutorial, we are going to make the following square card:![10-step-tutorial-basic-01-step-10]
+In this part, you will learn to make the following square card:![10-step-tutorial-basic-series01-part1-step-10]

 ##:sak-sak-logo: Step 1: Create the yml view file
 <div class="grid-container-2" markdown>

 <div class="grid-item" markdown>
-- Create `view-tutorial-basic-01.yml` in the `lovelace/views/sak-tutorial-views/` folder.
+- Create `view-tutorial-basic-series01-part1.yml` in the `lovelace/views/sak-tutorial-views/` folder.
 - Add it to the `sak-tutorials-dashboard.yaml` in your root folder.
 </div>